paigetiedeman/PlacesBeen.Solution/README.md

 ## Description

-This web application takes users inputs of items and places them in a UL list using RESTful routing.
+This web application takes users inputs of places them in a UL list using RESTful routing.

 ## Installation Requirements